arief-hidayat/GrailsBack/README.md

 * Backbone + Backbone Marionette (Javascript)
 * MongoDB

-Basically I just copy paste and modify some code from Addy Osmani and Derick Bailey's code.
+Basically I just copy paste and modify some code from Addy Osmani and Derick Bailey's repo.
 Later I'll put the link to their repo.

-# How to setup your Grails project
+# How to run this project

 * I used IntelliJ IDEA 11.
 I think this should be easily imported to other IDE also.
 * Setup your mongoDB ( I refer to this http://docs.mongodb.org/master/tutorial/install-mongodb-on-debian-or-ubuntu-linux/)